qest-cz/express-utils/README.md

 const expressServer = server({
   logger: mySupperLogger,
   router: app,
-  // See the in-code interface documentation for more info about the default middleware added
+  // See the in-code interface documentation (or the generated MD docs referenced lower in readme) for more info about the default middleware added
   middleware: {
     preRequest: [corsSetup("*"), ...],
   },